Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Method

 where $\Psi$ gives the mass-to-light ratio and $\Gamma$ folds a radial dependence into the conversion of mass to light.
 A constant mass-to-light ratio is given for $\Gamma = 0$.
 This work assumes there are two light profile components (denoted the bulge and disk) which assume independent values of $\Psi$ and $\Gamma$.
 We therefore do not assume that mass fully traces light.
 Deflection angles for this profile are computed via an adapted implementation of the method of \citet{Oguri2021}, which decomposes the convergence profile into multiple cored steep elliptical profiles and efficiently computes the deflection angles from each.

-The dark matter component of the lens galaxy's host halo is given by an elliptical NFW profile.
-This is again parameterized with $M_{\rm 200}^{\rm sub}$ as a free parameter, with a scale radius set via the mean of the mass-concentration relation of \citet{Ludlow2016}.
-The convergence is given by
+The dark matter component of the lens galaxy's host halo is given by an elliptical NFW profile, whose parameters have superscript `dark'.
+This is again parameterized with $M_{\rm 200}^{\rm dark}$ as a free parameter and a scale radius set via the mean of the mass-concentration relation of \citet{Ludlow2016}.
+The convergence is given by \cref{eqn:DMFunc}.